 Prefer card games?
 Sometimes they can be quicker, more portable fun!
 We have a post of our favorite card games for kids and families.

 Pack up a bunch of craft supplies in a basket or bucket, and you’ve got a great gift basket full of hours of fun.

 The Dollar Store is a great place to purchase things like colored craft sticks, pipe cleaners, and supplies like that.
 But stay away from the glue and crayons – we’ve found the quality isn’t that great.
 I prefer to buy name brands like Crayola and Elmers.
 Amazon often has great prices on Crayola Crayons and Elmer’s Glue Sticks.
-These are some of the items I watch with CamelCamelCamel and grab them when they are cheap.
+Another one of our favorites is Crayola Air Dry Clay.
+Or you can get a big craft kit!

-Picking a good book is a great way to not go wrong with a gift.
-Here are a couple of our favorites (and I’ll be sharing a more extensive list on Tuesday).
+Picking a good book is a great way to not go wrong with a gift!
+Here are a few of our favorites:

 Magazine subscriptions are a fun way to encourage reading and fun activities all year round.
 I wrote all about how much we love Spider and Ladybug Magazines here (as well as how we were able to get them at a bargain price).
 Not only did the boys enjoy the stories from the magazines, they loved the crafts and activities that came along with them.